XenitAB/xenitab.github.io/docs/blog/12factor.md

 - a particular person does all updates
 - a particular bouncepoint is used for all administration
 - tools (e.g. scripts, binaries) are wrapped with e.g. a Makefile

+## What else is there?

+Various additional factors have been proposed over the years, for example [Beyond the Twelve-factor app](https://raw.githubusercontent.com/ffisk/books/master/beyond-the-twelve-factor-app.pdf) and [Seven missing factors from the Twelve-factor app](https://www.ibm.com/cloud/blog/7-missing-factors-from-12-factor-applications).
+The appeal of the original methodology springs from the universality of its factors.
+These contributions have relevance, but often only for a subsection of all apps that could (should) strive to live up to the original twelve factors.
+However, there is two aspects that are clearly missing: security and automated testing.

+The good people at WhiteHat Security has written a good analysis called [Security and the twelve-factor app](https://www.devopsdigest.com/security-and-12-factor-app-step-1) which analyses each factor from a security perspective and provides recommendations for securing your app.
+Their main point is that rather than being an additional factor, security needs to permeate all the twelve factors.
+The charge that security is underrepresented in the original methodology har merit, and the 2022 developer no longer has the luxury of treating security as an afterthought.

+Finally, much of the benefit of adhering to the methodology is lost without extensive and automated testing.
+Version control hygiene and horizontal scalability matters little if apps break as soon as they are deployed.
+Ten years ago, there was still a discussion about whether writing programmatic tests was worth the effort.
+That discussion is now settled and in 2022, the discussion is about what the automated testing strategy should look like for a particular app or service.
+The discerning developer considers:

+- when to apply unit, component, integration and end-to-end tests at app and/or service level
+- when to use in-memory implementations of backing services
+- what long-lived testing environments are needed
+- how much automated [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) to include

+These additions notwithstanding, the Twelve-factor app methodology remains remarkably relevant today.
+All developers producing software-as-a-service offerings can benefit from adhering to its factors.